syldexiahime/jekyll-simple-assets/README.md

     # Array of critical css files to generate
     files:
+        # The path of the critical css file output
+      - output_file: assets/css/critical.css
 	# The path of the input page used to generate the critical css
+        # either this option or layout can be used
-      - input_page_path: _drafts/webmentions-static-site.md
+        input_page_path: _drafts/webmentions-static-site.md
-        # The path of the critical css file output
+        # The layout to use to generate critical css
-        output_file: assets/css/critical.css
+        # (will use the first page found with this layout)
+        layout: post
         # If the rules should be removed from the original source css files
         extract: true
 ```